rfbaylon/Philosophy-Notes/-Misc/Metaphysics/Math/Mathematical Antiplatonism.md

-“The series of integers is obviously an invention of the human mind, a self-created tool which simplifies the ordering of certain sensory experiences.” - Albert [[Einstein]]
+“The series of integers is obviously an invention of the human mind, a self-created tool which simplifies the ordering of certain sensory experiences.”
+	Albert Einstein